carlosonunez/obs-installer-for-apple-silicon/README.md

    After you create your app, you'll be given a `Client ID`.
 Keep this page open, as you'll need it in a few steps from now.

+2. Set the callback URL of your new App to "http://localhost:4567"

-2. Give your new app `read-only` permission to the Actions API.
+3. Give your new app `read-only` permission to the Actions API.
 Go [here](https://docs.github.com/en/developers/apps/managing-github-apps/editing-a-github-apps-permissions) to learn how to do that.
-3. Go back to the App's summary page (the page that shows you its `Client ID`).
+4. Go back to the App's summary page (the page that shows you its `Client ID`).
    Click the "Generate A New Client Secret" button.
 A random string will show up underneath it.

    This is your client secret.
 It will only be shown once.
-4. Go back to your terminal and run `./install.sh` like this:
+5. Go back to your terminal and run `./install.sh` like this:

    ```sh
    USE_EXPERIMENTAL_UNIVERSAL_BUILD=true \